jadynlaila/Study_Group_Platform/README.md

 ### [ INSERT NAME HERE ]
 [ DESCRIPTION ]

 ## 02. Availability
 Not everyone will be able to make every single meeting, so in order to maximize the amount of people in the meetings, multiple meetings per week will be held.
 Additionally, it is noted that more effort will be put into the setup of the project during it's initial creation.
+Meetings will usually be held in the Engineering building.

 ## 03. Roles for each week
 For each meeting, everyone will be shifted down one role.
 The available meeting roles are: